 3. Low Cost Investment Strategy

-6. It’s All Weather
+5. It’s An All Weather Portfolio

 Cons of the All Weather Portfolio

-1. Under Performance During Bull Markets
+1. Underperformance During Bull Markets

 The All Weather Portfolio is a very defensive portfolio with only 30% allocated to stocks, all in the US.
-Therefore, during bull markets, it will under perform vs simply owning only a large US stock index, such as an ETF like SPY or VTI.
+Therefore, during bull markets, it will underperform vs simply owning only a large US stock index, such as an ETF like SPY or VTI.

 2. Out Performance Due to Interest Rate Declines

-Due to the large allocation in bonds, this portfolio will do well when interest rates are rising as they have been doing since the prime rate peaked at over 21% in December 1980!
+Excellent long term outperformance may not be the case with the All Weather Portfolio going forward, however.
+Due to the large allocation in bonds, the All Weather Portfolio will do well when interest rates are declining as rates have been doing since the prime rate peaked at over 21% in December 1980!